 From motor control to motor learning

-The perspective taken here about our model consisted in considering the proposed methods as a tool to get optimal behaviours with respect to the cost function defined by Eq.
+The perspective taken here about our model consisted in considering the proposed methods as a tool to get optimal behaviors with respect to the cost function defined by Eq.
 (3).

 By the way, this method optimizes a parametric controller for a given target size and location by trial-and-error, without knowing these size and location in advance.
 For a particular context, it empirically optimizes the trade-off between cost and accuracy by tuning the motor input so that velocity generates the optimal dispersion for the given target.
 In that respect, the model might be considered under a motor learning perspective that would try to explain how we may learn optimal reaching movements from trial-and-error, but this is beyond the scope of this paper.